 Having a team with the required expertise to execute projects, is critical to achieving success.
-Our multi-disciplinary team of professionals, have strong backgrounds in the aviation, healthcare, wildlife tourism, corporate and organisational safety arenas and offer over 100 years of combined experience in human factors training and safety management in high risk domains.
+Our multi-disciplinary team of professionals has strong backgrounds in the aviation, healthcare, wildlife tourism, corporate and organisational safety arenas and offers over 100 years of combined experience in human factors training and safety management in high-risk domains.

-He specializes in resilience engineering, risk analysis and Enterprise Risk Management together with developing Non-Technical skills programs for leaders as well as frontline operators.
+He is a Senior Associate at GoCrisis (UK) and specializes in human factors, resilience engineering, risk analysis, and Enterprise Risk Management.
+Neil has been instrumental in developing Non-Technical skills programs for leaders as well as frontline operators across high-risk Industries.

 Michael worked for Anglo American as a corporate pilot before joining South African Airways.
-He spent 25 years as a long range pilot ending his career as a Senior Captain on the Airbus A340 fleet.
-As an airline pilot he had many opportunities to observe, experience and interact with people, resulting in acquiring the social and cognitive skills required to operate in a highly skilled high risk environment.
-He has used these transferable skills to train other people working in high risk industries in effective leadership, complex problem solving, decision making, team work, communication, stress and fatigue management.
-Throughout his airline years he has had exposure to human factors, safety science, risk management and participated as a LOSA auditor.
-He has an avid interest in finance, business management and how start-up businesses grow to realise their full potential.
+He spent 25 years as a long-range pilot ending his career as a Senior Captain on the Airbus A340 fleet.
+As an airline pilot, he had many opportunities to observe, experience, and interact with people, resulting in acquiring the social and cognitive skills required to operate in a highly skilled high-risk environment.
+He has used these transferable skills to train other people working in high-risk industries in effective leadership, complex problem solving, decision making, teamwork, communication, stress, and fatigue management.
+Throughout his airline years, he has had exposure to human factors, safety science, and risk management and participated as a LOSA auditor.
+He has an avid interest in finance, business management, and how start-up businesses grow to realise their full potential.

 AVIATION SAFETY SPECIALIST

-Cobus Toerien is the Technical Director of ALPA-SA and is an IFALPA (International Federation of Airline Pilots) accredited Aircraft Accident Investigator, advising on Safety Management and Human Factors.
-He graduated from the South African Military Academy with a BMil degree and, after completing four operational tours on Impala and Mirage type aircraft, served as the Officer Commanding of 2 Squadron for a period of 5 years.
-In 1999, Cobus joined a large international airline as an Aircraft Accident Investigator, before heading up the entire department as the Flight Safety Manager.
-Cobus has flown Boeing and Airbus aircraft globally during his tenure at the airline, and has facilitated CRM and Human Factors courses over the last two decades.
-Cobus brings this wealth of knowledge and skills to the Human Factor Hub.
+Cobus Toerien is the Chairman of the Accident Analysis and Prevention Committee of AVPA-SA (Aviation Professional Association) and is an IFALPA (International Federation of Airline Pilots) accredited Aircraft Accident Investigator, advising on Safety Management and Human Factors.
+He graduated from the South African Military Academy with a BMil degree and, after completing four operational tours on Impala and Mirage type aircraft, served as the Officer Commanding of 2 Squadron - The Flying Cheetahs - flying Cheetah aircraft for 5 years.
+In 1999, Cobus joined a large international airline as an Aircraft Accident Investigator, before heading up the department as the Flight Safety Manager.
+Cobus has flown Boeing and Airbus aircraft globally during his tenure at the airline and has facilitated CRM and Human Factors courses over the last two decades.
+Cobus brings this wealth of knowledge and skills to the Human Factor Hub..

 HUMAN FACTORS & RISK SPECIALIST

-Malora has more than 20 years’ experience living, working and traveling in remote wilderness environments in Africa.
-She was the managing director, for an independent company who provided risk and assistance services to a host of tourism and safari operators across Africa.
-Her work experience has incorporated a number of industry sectors such as insurance, aviation, medicine as well as conservation.
-Her journey and experience has evolved her passion in adapting a variety of human factor disciplines to advance effective risk management in industries operating in geographically dispersed and remote contexts.
-Malora has completed an M.Com degree in Applied Risk Management, and she’s currently working on a PhD in behavioural decision-making under uncertainty with Erasmus University, Rotterdam.
+Malora has more than 20 years of experience living, working, and traveling in remote wilderness environments in Africa.
+She was the managing director, for an independent company that provided risk and assistance services to a host of tourism and safari operators across Africa.
+Her work experience has incorporated several industry sectors such as insurance, aviation, medicine as well as conservation.
+Her journey and experience have evolved her passion for adopting a variety of human factor disciplines to advance effective risk management in industries operating in geographically dispersed and remote contexts.
+Malora has completed an M.Com degree in Applied Risk Management, and she’s currently working on a Ph.D. in behavioural decision-making under uncertainty with Erasmus University, Rotterdam.
 She holds an Honours degree in Psychology and a Diploma in organisational change management.
-She is a registered Trauma Counsellor with the Health Professions Counsel of South Africa (HPCSA).
+She is a registered Trauma Counsellor with the Health Professions Council of South Africa (HPCSA).